 5 Previewing coordinate reference system bounds

 The theme surrounding QGIS 3 is its inventive, new ideas to improve user experience.
 Adding to the list, users can ensure they have valid coordinate systems by previewing their valid bounds.

 When you go into the CRS project properties tab, it shows graphically relevant coordinate systems.
-For example, here is the valid extent for Australia.
+For example, here is a valid extent for Australia.

-It’s QGIS sense of charm to build software with lots of fresh ideas and features that puts users first.
+It’s a QGIS sense of charm to build software with lots of fresh ideas and features that put users first.
 In today’s modern GIS environment, this type of user-first thinking is all too welcome.

 6 Editing with ease